Sachin1610/ATS-Resume-checker/README.md

 # ATS-Resume-checker-
 This repository of Distributed Computing project.
-This repository contents include code, documents and other project relaated files.
+This repository contents include code, documents and other project related files.

 ## Members